 Arctic Monkeys: 10 facts you probably didn't know

-With a new Arctic Monkeys album and possible 2018 tour heading our way, we thought we’d take a look at some lesser known facts about Sheffield’s number one rock band.
+With a rumoured Arctic Monkeys 2021 homecoming show in Hillsborough Park, we thought we’d take a look at some lesser known facts about Sheffield’s number one rock band.

 Here’s 10 interesting facts you might not know about Arctic Monkeys.